-Why do I need a Drone Licence / RPL?
+Why do I need a Helicopter Licence / RPL?

 You will need to apply for an RPL if you aim to fly:

 - a drone for commercial use or if you earn remuneration directly or indirectly from flying a drone (SACAA CARs Part 101).